 The Conference Steering Committee is currently working on designing the registration fee structure for ICCB 2017.
 More information should be available soon and registration is set to open sometimes in February 2017.

 If you require an estimated fee for a grant proposal, please email us at firstname.lastname@example.org.

 If you are not a member of the Society, we would encourage you to become a member prior to registering for the conference to access discounted member registration fees.
 SCB membership provides with various member's benefits beyond discounted registration including eligibility to congress travel grants, access to SCB journals (Conservation Biology, and Conservation Letters), and discounted submission fee at Conservation Letters.

 SCB strives to provide a number of travel grants to its members at every international congress.
-ICCB Travel Awards Committee is hard at work finalizing the details regarding travel award submission and selection.
+More information about ICCB Travel Awards submission and selection can be found here (deadline for submission 24 February 2017).
 The number of grants distributed and level of support will vary pending on funding available.
 We would encourage you to also look for external support to increase your chance of receiving sufficient funding to attend the congress.

 SCB is not able to secure a block of discounted rooms in Cartagena, Colombia.
 However, the city has many hotel options for every budget (including bed & breakfast and backpacker hostels) as well as many Airbnb options.
 Please note that Cartagena is an attractive tourist destination which tends to get busy around July and August.
 We would encourage you to book your accommodation as early as possible to maximize your chance of securing a room at the best price.
 Sharing accommodation with other participants can also help reduce the cost of an accommodation.
 More information regarding accommodation and hotel booking will be available on the website closer to the conference.